 Next time you think YOU have had a bad day at work, think about this guy.
-Rob is a commercial saturation diver in Louisiana and performs underwater repairs on offshore drilling rigs.
+Rob was a commercial saturation diver in Louisiana and performed underwater repairs on offshore drilling rigs.
 Below is an e-mail he sent to his sister.
-She, in turn, sent it to laughline and won the contest in April 1998.
-(Rob wasn’t thrilled with her for doing this)
+She, in turn, sent it to ‘Laughline’ and won the contest in April 1998.
+(Rob wasn’t thrilled with her for doing this.)

 Just another note from your bottom dwelling brother.
 Last week I had a bad day at the office.
 I know you’ve been feeling down lately at work, so I thought I would share my dilemma with you to make you realize it’s not so bad after all.

 Before I can tell you what happened to me, I first must bore you with a few technicalities of my job.
 As you know, my office lies at the bottom of the sea.
 I wear a suit to the office.
 It’s a wetsuit.
 This time of year the water is quite cool.
 So what we do to keep warm is this: We have a diesel powered industrial water heater.
 This $20,000 piece of crap sucks the water out of the sea.
 It heats it to a delightful temperature.
 It then pumps it down to the diver through a garden hose which is taped to the air hose.